amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-sell-products-and-services-on-facebook.md

 ---
+focuskeyphrase: how to sell on facebook
 templateKey: blog-post
 categories:
   - Tutorials
 categories-slug:
   - tutorials
 title: How to Sell Products and Services on Facebook
-date: 2019-05-11
+date: 2019-05-11T00:00:00.000Z
-description: Need modify desk.
+description: Want to promote your products and services on the world’s number one social network?
+Learn how to sell on Facebook using ten simple recommendations.
 featuredpost: false
 featuredimage: /img/how-to-sell-products-on-facebook-featured-image.jpg
 image: /img/how-to-sell-products-on-facebook-featured-image.jpg
+tags:
+  - Dynamic ads
+  - Facebook Pixel
+  - Custom Audiences
+  - Lookalike Audiences
+  - Messenger
+seo_title: What’s the Best Way to Sell Products on Facebook?
+metadescription:
+focus_keyphrase: how to sell on facebook
 seotitle: What’s the Best Way to Sell Products on Facebook?
-focuskeyphrase: how to sell on facebook
-tags:
-  - brewing
-  - chemex
 ---
 <!--StartFragment-->

 Facebook is an awesome advertising platform for marketplaces, medium-sized businesses, and small retailers.

-Whatever your place in the market, there’s no _best way_ to sell products on Facebook.
+Whatever your place in the market, there’s no *best way* to sell products on Facebook.

-Of course, in our humble opinion, you should consider [**AI-powered video advertising**](https://softcube.com/), but it’s worth nothing without an excellent strategy.
+Of course, in our humble opinion, you should consider **[AI-powered video advertising](https://softcube.com/)**, but it’s worth nothing without an excellent strategy.
 Which means you should find the best way yourself.

 Searching for the best strategy will give you lots of experience that will help you in the future, especially if you’re considering advertising on Facebook as a long-term journey.